wznmickey/linuxParty/slides.md

 1. Start Terminal.
 2. Type `apt update` (apt is the package manager for debian-based systems.
 Yes, ubuntu is debian-based system.)
-3. Install git, compiles and other tools you want to use by `apt`.
+3. Install git, compiles and other tools you want to use by `apt install <name>`.

 ---
 # Well known tools you could use in Linux
 - Chrome, Edge, 360 Browser ... -> Firefox
 - Microsoft Office -> Libre office, WPS(not opensource)
 - App store -> apt (and many UI store integrated with apt)
-- Chinese Input system -> Sogou Pinyin, Rime
+- Chinese Input tools -> Sogou Pinyin(not opensource), Rime

 [^1]: https://www.phoronix.com/news/Linux-6.6-rc2-Released